KrishSingh1/MRes_Publication_Repository_KKS/in-situ_vs_rs_paper/README.md

 Datasets produced:
 - `All spatially trimmed site-level DEA FC data in 'DATASETS/DEA_FC_PROCESSED/SPATIAL_AND_UE_FILTER`

+**PreprocessData.py**
+This code contains different transformer functions used to apply the Savitzy-Golay Filter on DEA FC data.

+**Preprocesser.py**
+This code applies the functions in *PreprocessData.py* to iteratively apply the Savitzy-Golay Filter on all DEA FC data.
+Datasets used:
+- *All csv file data from '/DATASETS/DEA_FC_PROCESSED/SPATIAL_AND_UE_FILTER'*

+Datasets produced:
+- *All data in 'DATASETS/DEA_FC_PROCESSED/MODELLED_PREPROCESSED'*

 **DEA_Evaluation_Nearest_Point.R:**
 Contains code used to compare AusPlots and DEA FC (closest timestamp) for each site visits.
 It uses datasets:
 - *All DEA FC data from: 'DATASETS/DEA_FC_PROCESSED/MODELLED_PREPROCESSED/'*